List of Army Wives characters: Dr. Roland Burton

 Dr. Roland Burton (portrayed by Sterling K. Brown) is the husband of Colonel Joan Burton.
 He was a psychiatrist at the base medical center in Season 1.
 In later seasons he began working with veterans suffering from PTSD and depression at a private clinic off post.
 He found his calling working with adolescents and briefly taught at the high school on post and counseled Army children at the base youth center.

-During the first season his marriage hit a rough time, especially during the first season, as Roland dealt with loneliness and Joan suffered from PTSD after returning from a controversial mission.
+During the first season, his marriage hit a rough patch as Roland was dealing with loneliness.
+He ended up having an affair with a journalist while Joan was away for her 30 day treatment when she was suffering from PTSD.
 When Roland has an affair, they separate and are seemingly headed for a divorce.
 They reconcile when Joan becomes pregnant.
-They have a daughter Sara Elizabeth and an adopted son David.
+They have a daughter named Sara Elizabeth and an adopted son David.
+Roland and Joan name General Holden and his wife Claudia Joy Holden Godparents of Sara Elizabeth.

 Roland is the only man in "The Tribe".
 Due to his training he is often consulted by the wives on various issues and has helped them and their families deal with problems such as PTSD, grief and drug addiction.

+In Season 7, Joan gets deployed to Afghanistan, but ends up getting new orders to return home with her brigade after only 2 weeks.
+Because Joan was going to be deployed for at least a year (or so they thought) Roland accepts a job offer to Johns Hopkins in Baltimore and was going to take the children with him.
+Roland and Joan get into an argument when Joan gets home from being deployed and Roland still wants to take David and Sara Elizabeth with him to Baltimore.
+Joan and Roland finally come to an agreement and Roland goes to Baltimore while the kids stay home with Joan.